 Or you can follow the link below: https://uidai.gov.in/images/UpdateRequestFormV2.pdf

-Below is the duplicate image of how Aadhaar Card update form looks like.
+Below is the duplicate image of how the Aadhaar Card update form looks like.

 Aadhaar Card Vs Aadhaar Number

 - Truth is that the main thing with Aadhaar is not the card but the number.
 That is what holds the key to a person’s identity.
-You need to just remember the Aadhaar number in order to avail the benefits of Aadhaar card because this is a digitally managed process.
+You need to just remember the Aadhaar number to avail of the benefits of an Aadhaar card because this is a digitally managed process.

 Eligibility Criteria for Aadhaar Card

-- It is digital identification system that can even help the person to enjoy benefits of special schemes announced by the government.
+- It is a digital identification system that can even help the person to enjoy the benefits of special schemes announced by the government.

-- The process of enrolment for Aadhaar card is not too technical or complicated.
+- The process of enrolment for an Aadhaar card is not too technical or complicated.